2021 Nobel Prize in Literature: Prize presentation

 Nobel Committee member Ellen Mattson delivering the presentation speech at Stockholm on December 10, 2021, said the following state about Gurnah:

 Ceremonial presentation in London

 Gurnah received his Nobel Prize medal and diploma from Ambassador Mikaela Kumlin Granit during a simple ceremonial presentation at the Swedish Ambassador's Residence in London, United Kingdom on December 6, 2021.
 Dr. Bashir Abu-Manneh, Head of the university's School of English, said: "It is right that Professor Gurnah is being awarded the Nobel Prize for Literature... and recognized for a literary craft that is infused by humanity’s common pursuit of justice.
 This is the story of our times, and Professor Gurnah has been telling it for decades."

 Nobel Committee

-The Swedish Academy's Nobel Committee for the 2021 Nobel Prize in Literature are the following members:
+The Swedish Academy's Nobel Committee for the 2021 Nobel Prize in Literature were the following: